 ViiV Healthcare has reported promising one-year findings from a study of a two-drug injectable treatment given every four weeks.

 Researchers presented 100-week data on a trial of the antiretroviral (ARV) regimen at the international AIDS conference.

 In a recent study, Edurant was better tolerated and less toxic and led to fewer discontinuations.

 HIV-positive members of a recent study saw many upsides to getting injections of meds only every four or eight weeks.

-The single-tablet regimen contains ViiV’s Tivicay (dolutegravir) and Janssen’s Edurant (rilpivirine).
+The single-tablet regimen contains ViiV’s integrase inhibitor dolutegravir and Janssen’s NNRTI rilpivirine.

 ViiV Healthcare has applied to the FDA for approval of the first two-drug antiretroviral (ARV) regimen to treat HIV.

 Highlights from the research presented at the 9th International AIDS Society Conference on HIV Science in Paris.

 You have been inactive for 60 minutes and will be logged out in .
 Any updates not saved will be lost.